queerviolet/exercise.anagram-server/README.md

 ## 2. Write it in Ruby with Sinatra ##

-You can solve the anagrams problem however, even reusing your Phase 1 code if you like.
+You can solve the anagrams problem however you like, even reusing your Phase 1 code if you want.
 I've gotten you started on the Sinatra code in [app/controllers/anagrams.rb](app/controllers/anagrams.rb).

 You can run your server with the `shotgun` command.
-Shotgun restarts your server on every request, so you don't have to keep doing it.
+Shotgun restarts your server on every request, so you don't have to restart it after you make changes.

-You might take this moment to see if you can improve your methodology at all, or simplify your life in some other way.
-For example, I wrote a script to convert the dictionary into a *giiiiiiiant* Ruby array literal, so I could just `require_relative 'dict'`.

-When you have it working, you should be able to run your program with `ruby anagrams.rb`, and make requests like: `http://localhost:9393/this`.
+When you have it working, you should be able to run your program with `ruby anagrams.rb`, and make requests like: `http://localhost:9393/anagrams?word=this`.

 The Sinatra skeleton is set up to serve files from [public](public).
-There's an [index.html](index.html) there which will query your server for anagrams as you type.
+There's an [index.html](public/index.html) there which will let you search for anagrams.
+Take a look at it, figure out how it's displaying search results, then take your server for a spin.

-## 3. Benchmark it! ##
+## 3. Anagrams Instant Backend ##

-I've included a little node program [bench.js](bench.js) that hammers away at an Anagrams server as fast as it can.

-First, you'll need to run `npm install` to download the dependencies.
-This is equivalent to `bundle install`, and you only have to do it once.

-Next, if you're running your server under shotgun, kill it with ^C and start it with `rackup` instead, running on port 4567:

-    rackup -p 4567

-Why?
-Remember, `shotgun` restarts your server each time a new connection comes in.
-You don't want to be doing that in the middle of a benchmark.

-Finally, run the benchmark with `node bench.js` and see what results you get!

-bench.js reports results in kqps—that is, thousands of queries per second.
-My Sinatra program was able to handle about 0.75kqps—that is, 750,000 anagram lookups per second on my laptop.

-On the lab machines, you should see better performance than that.
-If you're not, maybe you can change your server to be faster somehow.
-I'll give you a
-hint: my server does almost no work at all when serving anagrams, but it probably takes longer to start up and consumes more memory than yours.

-That 0.75kqps number is with a maximum of one request in flight.
-One request in flight means that the benchmark is sending a request, waiting for it to come back, then sending another.
-If you set `CONCURRENT_HAMMERS` in bench.js to a higher number, it'll send out more requests at a time.
-If I set it to 2, I get around 0.42kqps.
-If I set it to 5, it drops to 0.17kqps.
-If I set it to 10, I get around 0.087kqps—a measley 87,000 queries per second.
-As we increase the number of concurrent requests, performace is plummeting precipitiously.

-Why do you suppose this is?
+If your server is anything like my first attempt, it's pretty slow.
+It took about thirty seconds to handle one anagram query.
+I think that we can improve on that a lot.

+Let's think about where we're spending our time.
+Right now, every time we get a query, we scan over the entire dictionary looking for other words with the same canonical form.
+Maybe that's something we could do beforehand!
+Before we dive into that, Let's do some back of the envelope calculations to see if it's even remotely feasible.

+  * We'll have to store every word in memory.
+There are 250k words in our dictionary.
+It looks like most words only have a few anagrams.
+Let's say the full set of anagrams for each word would be around 100 bytes (approximately 100 characters).
+It's probably less than that.
+But even if it isn't, we would only have to store 250_000 * 100 bytes = 25_000_000 bytes = 25 MB of data in memory.
+Unless you're running your server on a wristwatch, that sort of memory use is not a problem.
+(And actually, most smart watches have at least 512 MB of memory).

+  * We'll also have to find all anagrams for every word in the dictionary.
+If we use our current method, it'll probably take about an hour to do that.
+That's bad, but it's not the end of the world.
+Our data is totally static, so we could generate all the anagrams once and save them in a data file to use later.
+But maybe we can also come up with a faster way of finding anagrams, one in which we only have to make one pass over the dictionary.

+Now that we know it's feasible, let's think about how we should structure our index.

+We want to do very fast lookups into a literal dictionary, so a hash seems like a good choice.
+What should the keys and values be?

+Let's start with the values: it's a good bet that the values should be what we want to return, a list of words.

+What should the keys be?
+Well, we'll be receiving a word as a query, so we have to be able to derive the key from a word.
+It could just *be* the word, but I think that would make building the index difficult, because then each word in the dictionary will potentially exist under multiple keys, and as we loop through the dictionary, how will we know which keys to shovel each word into without looking at all the others?
+That's exactly what we don't want to do!

+What we really want is for all words which are anagrams of each other to have the same key.

+I'll let you take it from here.

-## 4. Write it in Javascript with Express ##
+## 4. Anagrams Instant Frontend ##

-Now do it again, this time in Javascript.
-[Express](http://expressjs.com/) is a small web framework for Node.
-It's inspired by Sinatra, so the code will look somewhat similar.
-I've started you off in [anagrams.js](anagrams.js).
-Also, it's your lucky day: since bench.js requires a word dictionary, I've included my `dict.js` in the repository, so you can use it.
-It's already required by the code in [anagrams.js](anagrams.js). `words` there is an array of words taken from `/usr/share/dict/words` on my computer.

-## 5. Test it out ##

-Since both of your anagrams servers have the same interface, you shouldn't have to change `index.html` at all to get it to work with the JS server.
-It doesn't know or care what it's talking to—it only cares that it can `GET /some_word` and get a JSON response.

-## 6. Race! ##

-Now, for fun, edit [bench.js](bench.js) to point at your Node server.

-My Javascript server is about 50% faster than my Ruby server, because the Javascript engine that powers Node and Chrome (named V8) is faster at this task (and most tasks) than the Ruby interpreter.
-Speed is by no means everything, so that's not the end of the world, but it's good to know.

-The performance of the JS server also drops off pretty fast when I scale the number of concurrent connections.
-What does that tell us?
+Once you've got your anagrams server running (much, much) faster, let's make our little test frontend page do search as you type.
+We're going to do this in a very simple way: add an `oninput` attribute to the word input field, and have it call `submit` on its parent form.